jmdejong/Asciifarm/README.md

 Not tested on mac.
 If anyone could test this for me this would be much appreciated.

-Run `hostrooms.py` from the same directory to start the server.

-Run `asciifarm` or `playgame.py` to start the client
+Not on pypi yet, but you should be able to install it like this:

+    python -m pip install git+https://github.com/jmdejong/Asciifarm.git

+Then you can run `hostfarm` to start the server and `asciifarm` to play the game!

 ## Playing instructions